NBISweden/knowledgetransfercrashcourses/CondaCrashCourse/README.md

 Then deactivate the environment.
 Did it work?
 Did you get the right version?

-2. Use a text-editor and create your own conda environment file `bedtools yaml`, google or conda search to find a package for bedtools version x.y.z. and add that to the environment file.
-Create the envirnoment.,and check that it worked. deactivate
+2. Use a text-editor and create your own conda environment file `bedtools.yaml`, google or conda search to find a package for bedtools version x.y.z. and add that to the environment file.
+Create the environment and activate it.
+Check that you can run bedtools.
-3. add samtools to the environment file and update the environment file. check tha it worked and deactivate.
-Remove the environment.
+3. Add `samtools` to the environment file and update the environment.
+Check that it worked.
-4. Clean your conda environment.
+4. Deactivate and remove the environment.